lokeshvegi2002/Unstoppable-with-Linux/readme.md

 things to rember in file content:

-echo > filename  : divert the print output into files. it overrights. echo >> filename : divert the print output into files. it appends.
+-echo > filename  : divert the print output into files. it overrights.
+-echo >> filename : divert the print output into files. it appends.

 4) permissions :